Skip to main content

 Check the <a href="/electrical/amps-draw-calculator">amps draw calculator</a> to convert any accessory wattage to amps for fuse sizing.

 Car batteries are the wrong tool for sustained accessory power.
 Use the calculator above to know your limits, stay above 30% discharge to protect your ability to start the engine, and add a dedicated deep cycle battery for anything beyond occasional short-duration use.
+If you are adding accessories to your vehicle, tally their combined draw with the electrical load calculator first.

 Last updated: